SeattleDave.com

 A map of the East Village in New York City.

-• Best For: Foodies, nightlife lovers, students, and travelers who want energy and character over peace and polish.
+• Who it is for: Serious foodies, nightlife lovers, students, and travelers who want energy and character over peace and polish.

-• Tompkins Square Park: The heart of the neighborhood.
-It’s a perfect spot for people-watching, grabbing a coffee, and soaking in the local dog-run culture.
+• Tompkins Square Park: This is the heart of the neighborhood.
+It is the perfect spot for people watching, grabbing a coffee from a local shop, and soaking in the local dog run culture.
+It feels much more like a community space than the tourist heavy parks uptown.

-• Veselka: A near-24-hour Ukrainian diner that is a neighborhood icon.
+• Veselka: A near 24 hour Ukrainian diner that is a neighborhood icon.
 You must try the borscht and pierogi.
-It draws everyone from party-goers at 3 AM to families at noon.
+It draws everyone from party goers at 3 AM to local families at noon.

-• Superiority Burger: A cult-favorite vegetarian spot (located in the old Odessa diner space) that serves incredible food with a fun, retro vibe.
+• Superiority Burger: A cult favorite vegetarian spot that serves incredible food with a fun, retro vibe.
+Even if you aren’t a vegetarian, the food here is impressive.

 • McSorley’s Old Ale House: Established in 1854, this is America’s oldest Irish pub.
 The floor is covered in sawdust, they only serve two types of beer (Light or Dark), and the history is palpable.

-• Speakeasies: The area is famous for hidden cocktail bars.
-Please Don’t Tell (PDT) (entered through a phone booth in a hot dog shop) and Death & Co are legends of the craft cocktail world.
+• Speakeasies: The East Village is the birthplace of the modern craft cocktail movement.
+Look for Please Don’t Tell (PDT), which you enter through a phone booth in a hot dog shop, or Death and Co for some of the best drinks in the city.

 The Bowery Hotel in New York's East Village.